hacomono-lib/zengin-go/README.md

 - 🚀 Zero external dependencies (data is embedded using go:embed)
 - 📦 Full support for all Japanese banks and branches
 - 🔍 Powerful search capabilities with regex support
+- 🔄 Bidirectional relationship between Bank and Branch
+- 🎯 Simple API - just import and use (similar to zengin-rb)
 - 🧪 Comprehensive test coverage
 - 🔄 Automated data updates via GitHub Actions